This tube is a direct replacement for the Western Electric E300B as build until 1988. Glass height and diameter are the same.

 Shipment weight for pair in gift box:

 Note1) Hard-metals can be used in electron tubes, though these are more difficult to use, and more costly than the classical nickel.
-Hard metal plates have a more precise plate distance, and do not change shape when heated, or at mechanical shock.
+Hard metal Anodes have a more precise Anode distance, and do not change shape when heated, or at mechanical shock.
 This ensures reproducible tube parameters, and long term stability.
 Wolfram grids allow the most precise grid wire distance, because wolfram is an extreme hard metal.
 Best grid geometry ensures uniformity and linearity of the tube curves.